 SIT Graduate Institute has affiliations with more than 20 organizations.
 Read more about the possible opportunities that could be available to you if any you are associated with any of these organizations.

 Federal Work Study

-SIT offers a Federal Work Study program that allows eligible students to earn part of their college costs through part-time employment in positions on the SIT campus or in a limited number of local community organizations.
+SIT participates in the Federal Work Study program that allows eligible students to earn part of their college costs through part-time employment in positions on the SIT campus or in a limited number of local community organizations.
 Students with a work-study position generally work between 8 and 10 hours each week.
 The rate of pay complies with the minimum wage in the State of Vermont and in the District of Columbia.
 Approximately 60 percent of students have a work position.

-SIT Work Opportunity.
 The SIT Work Opportunity program supports the part-time employment of international students who need the income to help pay for the cost of their education.
 A variety of employment opportunities are available each year.
-Most student employment opportunities are funded through this program, and only students who are awarded work study funding as part of their financial aid package can participate.
+Most student employment opportunities are funded through this program, and only students who are awarded work opportunity funding as part of their financial aid package can participate.
 The rate of pay complies with the minimum wage law in the State of Vermont and in the District of Columbia..

 Current students: Please visit our Continuing Students page.

-In addition to the need-based grants and merit scholarships offered by SIT and the Work Study program, U.S. citizens and permanent residents may be eligible for federal student loans.
-The Federal Perkins Loan, the Federal Direct Unsubsidized Student Loan, and the Federal Direct Grad PLUS Loan are all programs a graduate student may consider if they meet the eligibility requirements.
+In addition to the scholarships offered by SIT and the Work Study program, U.S. citizens and permanent residents may be eligible for federal student loans.
+The Federal Direct Unsubsidized Student Loan and the Federal Direct Grad PLUS Loan are programs a graduate student may consider if they meet the eligibility requirements.

 Federal Direct Unsubsidized Student Loan